 - Align the purchasing strategies to business strategies.
-Align the purchasing organization with business - organization and constraints. - Help their team to define appropriate category strategy. - Manage the complex interaction between internal customers, purchasing teams and suppliers. - Define relevant objectives. - Define relevant objectives. - Control the delivery of results according to the plan.
+Align the purchasing organization with business - organization and constraints. - Help their team to define appropriate category strategy. - Manage the complex interaction between internal - customers, purchasing teams and suppliers. - Define relevant objectives. - Control the delivery of results according to the plan.